Federal carbon charge increases takeeffect on April 1 each year

-As part of the federal government’s multi-year carbon pollution pricing system, the carbon charge applied to fossil fuels increased from $40 per tonne of greenhouse gas emissions to $50 per tonne as of April 1, 2022.
+As part of the federal government’s multi-year carbon pollution pricing system, the carbon charge applied to fossil fuels increases from $65 per tonne of greenhouse gas emissions to $80 per tonne as of April 1, 2024.

 What you will be charged